Artificial Grass Installation Cost

 Regardless of the reason for removal, taking up your "AstroTurf" lawn can be a difficult process if not done properly.

 When removing your turf, you should try to find the seams.
 This can be difficult as, when laid properly, these joins can blend perfectly together.
-If you are unable to find the seams, do not worry; locate one of the corners and begin there.
+If you are unable to find the seams, do not worry, just locate one of the corners and begin there.

-The first thing to do is take a sharp Stanley knife and cut a hand-sized hole by the edge of a seam or corner; this is to provide you with a place to grip.
+The first thing to do is take a sharp Stanley knife and cut a hand-sized hole by the edge of a seam or corner to provide you with a place to grip.
 Once the initial cut has been made, slice the turf along its full length, being careful to cut through the entire depth of the sheet.

 Next, you will need to cut along the widths of the slices, creating manageable-sized squares, which can then be easily pulled up with a little force.
 If the lawn was bonded with a two-part glue to a hard surface, this may prove harder to remove than if pinned to soft ground.